sara-sabr/ITStrategy/_pages/en/capabilities.md

 *Learn more about [Visibility of work in the value stream](https://cloud.google.com/solutions/devops/devops-process-work-visibility-in-value-stream)*

 **Working in small batches** is an essential principle in any discipline where feedback loops are important, or you want to learn quickly from your decisions.
-Research recommends that each feature or batch of work follow the agile concept of the INVEST principle:
+Research recommends that each feature or batch of work follow the agile concept:

 - **Independent.** Make batches of work as independent as possible from other batches, so that teams can work on them in any order, and deploy and validate them independent of other batches of work.
 - **Negotiable.** Each batch of work is iterable and can be renegotiated as feedback is received.